Minecon724/PixelStart.sh/README.md

 # PixelStart.sh
-Simple start.sh for Minecraft servers
+Simple start script for Minecraft servers

-Support the /restart command ingame.
-For this you need to edit the spigot.yml file and change this :
+If you want to use /restart command in game (or console), change this in `spigot.yml`:
 ```
   restart-script: ./start.sh
 ```
-to :
+to:
 ```
   restart-script: ./restart.sh
 ```

-## Usage :
+## Usage
-### Basic commands :
+### Basic commands:

 Start the server.
 ```bash